PICO-C-section-hcp-hero-image-Getty-1076139172.png

 Did you know?

 Meet Tessa, a mother who experienced the challenges of a surgical site infection (SSI) after her first caesarean section.
-Her profound story sheds light on the impact an SSI can have on a mother's bonding experience and the significant difference that single-use Negative Pressure Wound Therapy (NPWT) made on her second caesarean birth, highlighting the importance of prevention and care.
+Her profound story sheds light on the impact an SSI can have on a mother's bonding experience, highlighting the importance of prevention and care.

 Tessa’s inspiring journey showcases the real power of single-use NPWT in supporting a positive birth experience.
 Watch the video below to follow her story.